 In order to find common problems with the AM2 fuse, we should look towards the ignition switch, as the fuse directly controls it.

-Here are four common issues that involve the ignition switch:
+Here are three common issues that involve the ignition switch:

 A stuck steering wheel has a simple solution.
 Just grab the steering wheel with both of your hands in the ten and two positions and rock it back and forth until the steering wheel unbinds and unlocks.